KopterBuzz/NOBlackBox/INSTALL.md

 ### If you have 1.9.5 Beta 11 and use NOBlackBox 0.3.6 or newer to create recordimgs, you no longer need to manually switch maps for Tacview.
 ### If you are using Tacview 1.9.4 Stable, or an older Beta, follow the below procedure:

-At the moment, Tacview can only load ONE Nuclear Option Terrain at a time.
+At the moment, Tacview Stable can only load ONE Nuclear Option Terrain at a time.
 To switch between different Terrains do this:

 Inside [Tacview Assets for NOBlackBox](https://github.com/KopterBuzz/NOBlackBoxTacviewAssets/archive/refs/heads/main.zip), there is a PowersHell Script called TacviewStableMapSwitcher.ps1